 The best part about Telluride is all the options it provides, and that includes lodging location and types of accommodations.
 Guests can choose from staying in the idyllic Wild-West town, where Butch Cassidy once held up a bank, or in the lap of luxury at the purpose-built Mountain Village.
 Both provide equally convenient access to the slopes, and it’s easy to get between the two locations via the complimentary gondola, which runs until midnight daily.
 Fun fact: Telluride’s gondola is the only free public transportation of its kind in North America!

 If your preferences are more contemporary, you’ll want to stay in the Mountain Village.
-Enjoy the modern amenities of the Inn at Lost Creek, which include ski valet service and in-room perks, like jetted tubs and steam showers.
-Settle into one of the 32 well-appointed suites, unpack and unwind at the onsite bar or in the outdoor hot tub.
+Enjoy the modern amenities of the Fairmont Heritage Place, which includes ski valet service and in-room perks, like jetted tubs and steam showers.

 If you’re arriving earlier in the afternoon and you’ve already pre-arranged for equipment rentals or delivery service, head to the ski shop or call to have your equipment fitting.
 Taking care of your rentals ahead of time will allow you to get out on the slopes much quicker the following morning.
 Ask Tom or one of our other Mountain Travel Experts about pre-arranging equipment rentals or delivery service.